GavinDmello/heinrich/Readme.md

 You can also configure an smtp server with `heinrich`.
 Mails will be sent whenever one or more of the backend servers go down.

 Currently you'll have to clone the project & run the main file.
 I'll be writing installation & startup scripts for ubuntu & centos servers.
-Also, we currently support only GET
-& POST methods.

 -------------------------------------------------------
 ### Configuration file :-